antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/UseR!-Meetup-Boston-2020/README.md

 - [Singular Value Decomposition (SVD)](https://en.wikipedia.org/wiki/Singular_value_decomposition).

-(The most important is NNMF, the application of which is one of the primary reasons for developing `LSAMon`.)
+(The most important is NNMF; one of the primary reasons for developing "LSAMon-R" is to streamline applications of NNMF.)

-## Part 2 - Applications
+## Part 2 - Applications (25 min)

-In the second part to the tutorial were a going to look into concrete applications derived from different practical uses cases.
+In the second part of the tutorial were a going to look into concrete applications derived from different practical uses cases.
-(From digital content consumption, industry, academic research, and other fields.)
+(From the domains of digital content consumption, logistics, academic research, and others.)

 A list of LSA applications examples follows.